 Competing with online shipping

 For that matter, much of what you used to buy in person at Best Buy is available online with free or cheap shipping.
 If you’re willing to wait a few days, you can get a better selection and a better price and you don’t even have to leave whatever room you’re in.
 As Amazon same-day delivery becomes more widespread, it’s going to get even harder to compete.
+Amazon even has a better return policy.

 Finding product to fill that empty space